TenebrisNoctua/ClassPP/docs/tutorials/advanced/nonAccessSpecifiers.md

 ## Abstract

 Using this non-access specifier will make the given class an abstract class, meaning this class now cannot be used to create objects.
-To access an abstract class, it must be inherited from another class.
+To access an abstract class's members, you need to create a class that inherits from this abstract class.

 ```lua
 local class, abstract = ClassPP.class, ClassPP.abstract